-Tenure: Although there are no absolute criteria, tenure is generally awarded to full-time salaried faculty based on accomplishments beyond achieving academic recognition, and should reflect exceptional, continuous and substantial contributions to SOM or SHP.
+1. Tenure: Although there are no absolute criteria, tenure is generally awarded to full-time salaried faculty based on accomplishments beyond achieving academic recognition, and should reflect exceptional, continuous and substantial contributions to EVMS.
 Faculty at the rank of Associate Professor or Professor who demonstrate excellence in at least two of the foregoing four areas are eligible for tenure subject to length of service requirements.
 (See Tenure section)

-Length of Requirements for tenure appointments: 1) appointment at the rank of Associate Professor (and faculty promoted to the rank of Associate Professor) may be considered for tenure after three years of service as Associate Professor in the SOM or SHP 2) appointment at the rank of Professor may be considered for tenure after two years of service as Professor in the SOM or SHP.
+Length of Requirements for tenure appointments: 1) appointment at the rank of Associate Professor (and faculty promoted to the rank of Associate Professor) may be considered for tenure after three years of service as Associate Professor at EVMS 2) appointment at the rank of Professor may be considered for tenure after two years of service as Professor at EVMS.

-Non-tenure: Applies to all faculty who are expected to function effectively in teaching, clinical care, research/discovery, and administration/service with a lesser commitment to scholarly activity.
+2. Non-tenure: Applies to all faculty who are expected to function effectively in teaching, clinical care, research/discovery and administration/service with a lesser commitment to scholarly activity.
 The track ranks are Instructor, Assistant Professor, Associate Professor, and Professor.

-Pathway: In order to affirm the multiple roles that EVMS Faculty contribute to the mission and vision of the SOM or SHP and for our community, all faculty pursue one pathway toward promotion, using an expanded description of activities in each area that will provide a clear opportunity for promotion of faculty who contribute in one or more areas of faculty endeavor.
+Pathway: In order to affirm the multiple roles that EVMS faculty contribute to the school's mission and vision and for our community, all faculty pursue one pathway toward promotion, using an expanded description of activities in each area that will provide a clear opportunity for promotion of faculty who contribute in one or more areas of faculty endeavor.